Chinese Manichaeism: History

 Due to how adaptable the teachings and beliefs of Manichaeism are, they were able to spread across a vast expanse of different cultures, from the Roman Empire to the west and China to the east.
 The religion arrived alongside Christianity through the various south-eastern Chinese seaports and overland Silk Road trade routes from the western desert regions.

-Sources state that Manichaeism was first brought into China in the year 694, but this may have happened much earlier.
-Since its introduction, Manichaeism has been deeply sinicised in its style, adapting to the Chinese cultural context.
+Sources state that Manichaeism was first introduced into China in 694, but this may have occurred much earlier.
+Since its introduction, Manichaeism has been deeply sinicised, adapting to the Chinese cultural context.

-According to the Chinese Manichaeans of the Ming dynasty, their religion entered the country through Mōzak during the reign of the Emperor Gaozong of Tang (650–683).
-The pupil of Mōzak, bishop Mihr-Ohrmazd, followed his leader into China and was granted an audience with Wu Zetian (who held de facto power in the Tang dynasty between 684 and 690, and ruled as emperor of the Wu Zhou dynasty from 690 to 705) where, according to later Buddhist sources, he presented the Shabuhragan which ended up becoming the most popular text of the country's Manichaeans.
-In 731, the Emperor Xuanzong asked a Manichaean to summarize their foreign religious doctrines, and the result was a text known as the Compendium of the Teachings of Mani, the Awakened One of Light.
+According to the Chinese Manichaeans of the Ming dynasty, their religion entered the country via Mōzak during the reign of the Emperor Gaozong of Tang (650–683).
+Pupil of Mōzak Bishop Mihr-Ohrmazd followed his leader into China and was granted an audience with Wu Zetian (who held de facto power in the Tang dynasty between 684 and 690, and ruled as emperor of the Wu Zhou dynasty from 690 to 705) where, according to later Buddhist sources, he presented the Shabuhragan, which ended up becoming the most popular text of the country's Manichaeans.
+In 731, Emperor Xuanzong of Tang asked a Manichaean to summarize their foreign religious doctrines, and the result was a text known as the Compendium of the Teachings of Mani, the Awakened One of Light.
 The text interprets the prophet Mani as an incarnation of Laozi (although Manichaeans clashed with the local Chinese Buddhists, they maintained good relations with their Taoist neighbors); a version of the Taoist Huahujing from the 8th century shares the same perspective as the Compendium, stating that Laozi reincarnated among the Western barbarian peoples as the prophet Mani.